MobileLLM/ChainStream/mkdoc/docs/SystemOverview/SYSTEM_OVERVIEW.md

 <img src="../../img/ChainStreamMainComponents.png" alt="ChainStream System Components">

-In a narrow sense, ChainStream is mainly an LLM Agent development framework, centered around its provided APIs and runtime.
+In a narrow sense, ChainStream is mainly an LLM Agent development framework, centered around its provided APIs and runtime, we will discuss this part of the system in detail in the [ChainStream Framework Architecture](../CHAINSTREAM_FRAMEWORK_OVERVIEW/).
 Broadly speaking, ChainStream also includes the various components shown in the image above, which primarily consist of:

 - **Sensor Agents**: Perception agents developed using the ChainStream SDK and running within the ChainStream Runtime.
 - **ChainStream SDK**: Provides the necessary APIs for developing Sensor Agents, including functions for data collection, data processing, and data transmission.